IO.Box Integration Configuration for WisNode Bridge

 Profiles

-The Profiles feature allows you to save the complete configuration of a Bridge IO device (including LoRaWAN parameters, RS485 polling tasks, AI/AO calibration values, and more) as a named template.
-This is useful for:
+The Profiles feature allows you to save a Bridge IO device configuration (such as RS485 polling tasks, AI/AO calibration values, and interface settings) as a named template.
+It is mainly used for fast deployment across multiple devices.

 When performing bulk deployment, the Bridge IO device models must be identical, and their interface types and connected sensor types must also match.